funzeye/Rock-Hammer-For-MVC/README.md

 Rock-Hammer-For-MVC
 ===================

-Visual Studio template for MVC 4 project that includes customized Rock Hammer responsive template
+Visual Studio template for MVC 4 project that includes customized Rock Hammer responsive template.

 This is a Project Template that implements a C# ASP.NET MVC 4 version of the popular Responsive Framework 'Rock Hammer'.